GaloisInc/Cadenas/README.md

 ## Installation

 As of this writing, Cadenas is not distributed on the Google Play Store or F-Droid.
-To install, you will need to:

-1. Enable developer options on your Android device
-2. Package an APK via Android Studio
-3. Upload the APK to your device, and install

-The details of these steps vary depending on the device/version of Android you're using.
+To install, you will need to allow unknown applications to be installed from an appropriate source (e.g., Google Drive), make sure the APK is available at that source, and proceed with installation via that APK. **We also recommend disabling the Play Protect feature that sends unknown applications to Google.**

 ## Support